 · Explore the participant pathway for disabled participants within bowls.

-The Disability Kitemark has been developed to recognise and reward those affiliated bowls clubs who are fully inclusive and welcoming to those people who wish to bowl who have a form of disability.
+The Bowls Disability Mark has been developed to recognise and reward those affiliated bowls clubs who are fully inclusive and welcoming to those people who wish to bowl who have a form of disability.
 It can help clubs follow the right steps towards becoming a fully inclusive club.

-What are the other benefits associated with a Kitemark status?
+What are the other benefits associated with such a status?

 - Increasing the profile of the club, which can lead to more new members joining.

-- Increased club membership – the kitemark provides the information and confidence disabled bowlers require before they make the decision to join the club.
+- Increased club membership – the Bowls Disability Mark provides the information and confidence disabled bowlers require before they make the decision to join the club.
 Indirectly, they can bring non-disabled bowlers with them.

 - Significantly more likely for the club’s facilities to be hired by groups and organisations who work with disabled people.